 - One mimosa = 1/2 oz Cointreau, 1.5 oz juice, then fill the flute up with champagne

-- for an alcohol free version, skip the Cointreau and use sparkling water.
+- for an alcohol-free version, skip the Cointreau and use sparkling water.
 It’s fun with a favored La Croix like passion fruit or apricot!

-- cheers and relax for a minute!
+- Toast to your mama and relax for a minute!

 - about 20 minutes before you are ready to eat, preheat the oven to 350.
 If the quiche is room temperature, heat up for 10 minutes.
 If it is cold from the refrigerator, heat for 15-20 minutes or until warm